connorlee77/pytorch-mutual-information/README.md

 # pytorch-mutual-information
-### Batch mutual information and histogram2d in Pytorch
+### Batch computation of mutual information and histogram2d in Pytorch

 This implementation uses [kernel density estimation](https://en.wikipedia.org/wiki/Multivariate_kernel_density_estimation) with a gaussian kernel.
 We use a diagonal bandwidth matrix for the multivariate case, which allows us to decompose the multivariate kernel as the product of each univariate kernel.
 From wikipedia: